shaxbeard/payroll-api/README.md

 # Getting Started with this Project

+1. Ensure that you have NodeJS installed
-1. After you clone the repo, cd into the project root and enter `npm install` in the terminal to install the required packages.
+2. After you clone the repo, cd into the project root and enter `npm install` in the terminal.
-2. On your local machine, ensure that you have MySQL installed
+3. Ensure that you have MySQL installed
-3. Create a table called tbl_payroll in your local database/schema using this query:
+4. Using MySQL, create a table called tbl_payroll in your local database/schema using this query:

 CREATE TABLE `tbl_payroll` (
 `id` int NOT NULL AUTO_INCREMENT,